 Colorful plants in full bloom bring this informal garden to life, naturally attracting bees, butterflies and birds of many species.
 Free.

 This rhododendron garden produces fragrant clusters of pink blossoms at peak bloom time in mid-July.
 Free.

 139 Saint Gaudens Rd., Cornish

-While the majority of this historic property is still closed in early 2021, you can still explore the beautiful gardens and walking trails.
+While the majority of this historic property is still closed in early 2022, you can still explore the beautiful gardens and walking trails.
 Although you can enjoy the trails any time during daylight hours, they are not maintained for public use during the off season (the park officially opens in May), so use caution. $10.
-Read about the planned phased reopening here.

 Maple Hill Gardens at Beaver Brook Association

 Visit one of the 13 theme gardens, walk the wildflower trail, or get a demonstration at the Compost Court at these volunteer-run gardens.
 Free.